 Consequences of Infection

-Complications can include bacterial infections, difficulty breathing, pneumonia, inability to eat due to painful lesions in the mouth, dehydration (from vomiting and diarrhea), eye involvement, and brain inflammation and enlarged lymph nodes.
+Complications can include bacterial infections, difficulty breathing, pneumonia, dehydration (due to vomiting, diarrhea, or the inability to eat or drink because of painful lesions in the mouth), permanent corneal scarring, brain inflammation, and enlarged lymph nodes.
 Death occurs in about 10% of symptomatic cases in Africa (mostly among young children).

 Need for Medical Assistance